Barkers: 1980s

 Raymond Barker began opening illegally on Saturday mornings in 1980 with the nearby Record Warehouse, as a protest against the ban on Saturday trading.
 Despite campaigning by the Shop Employees Union to retain the ban, National Government legalised Saturday morning trading six months later.

 Max Fashions was established separately in the 1980s by David Wright.
 It then came under the ownership of private equity companies, including Ezibuy and its parent company.

 1990s

 Barker and his staff often travelled overseas to study international trends.
 By the 1990s, the Barkers brand had a baggy, over-sized style.

 Store manager Lester Van Der Veer returned home in the early 1990s with the idea of a hooded sweatshirt and matching trackpants for both men and women.
 First XV rugby teams and rowing eight teams received trackpants and sweatshirts embroidered with their school and team to promote the products.
 More than 50,0000 pairs of the trackpants, manufactured in West Auckland, were sold in the next few years.

-The arrival of Australian retailers in the 1990s, which sold cheaper Chinese-made clothing, forced Bakers to also move its manufacturing offshore.
+The arrival of Australian retailers in the 1990s, which sold cheaper Chinese-made clothing, forced Barkers to also move its manufacturing offshore.